Western Delta University

-Western Delta University is located in Oghara, Delta State, Nigeria.
+Western Delta University is located in Unoghovo-Oghara, Delta State, Nigeria.
 It was established in 2007 and is a private university.
-The National Universities Commission NUC, Nigeria has officially approved Western Delta University WDU.
+The National Universities Commission granted a provisional license to Western Delta University.

 Western Delta University was founded by a group of Urhobo scholars under the auspices of the Urhobo Advancement Foundation (UAF) who saw the need for a privately financed university in the wetlands of Delta State, Nigeria.
 Since its establishment in 2007, WDU has offered access to a wide range of academic opportunities.

 Admission

-Western Delta University admits students via JAMB UTME and Direct Entry into various courses.
+Western Delta University admits students via JAMB's UTME and Direct Entry into various courses.
 Requirements for admission into Western Delta University are GCE O/Level, SSCE, NECO or NABTEB credit level passes in at least five (5) subjects including English Language, Mathematics, and one relevant science or social science subject obtained at not more than two (2) sittings.
 Direct Entry candidates are expected to possess a good Diploma (with minimum of lower credit), NCE (with minimum of merit) from recognized institutions OR 2 Advanced Level GCE passes in relevant subjects.